omar573/bbb-unet/README.md

 ### Post-processing

-Following deep learning-based segmentation, the anticipated masks necessitate further refinement to transition into analytically viable quantitative data.
-The file "JSON mask parser.ipynb" embodies the code responsible for parsing cellular coordinates from the forecasted masks, and subsequently extracting pertinent features leading to a systematic CSV data frame.
-The "Descriptives and visualizations.ipynb" file provides a glimpse into some preliminary data explorations using Pandas and Seaborn.
-Furthermore, the "autoencoder" file integrates an autoencoder machine learning model to perform anomaly detection in the data pre-analysis.
-The culmination of the autoencoder documentation presents a visualization contrasting regular (black) and anomalous (blue) cellular shapes.
+Following deep learning-based segmentation, the anticipated masks require further refinement to transition them into analytically viable quantitative data.
+The file "JSON mask parser.ipynb" includes custom code responsible for parsing cellular coordinates from the AI-generated masks and subsequently extracting pertinent features such as the area and perimeter of each cell into CSV data frame.
+The "Descriptives and visualizations.ipynb" file provides a simple overview of some preliminary data explorations using Pandas and Seaborn.
+Lastly, the "autoencoder" file integrates an autoencoder machine learning model to perform anomaly detection on the final data.
+The autoencoder documentation presents a visualization contrasting regular (black) and anomalous (blue) cellular shapes, providing new quantitative methodology for analyzing rates of infection in cell data.